myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.3.md

 }
 ```

 Seems too easy right?
 It is.
-If you run it as is your handlers aren't registered using the default `.UseAuthentication` middleware.
+If you run it now your handlers aren't registered using the default "`.UseAuthentication`" middleware.
 The schemes are registered in the middleware constructor before you have a valid tenant context.
 Since it doesn't support registering schemes dynamically OOTB we will need to slightly modify it.

 ### 2. Update the authentication middleware to support dynamic registration of schemes

-Disclaimer, the ASP.NET framework was written by very smart people so I get super nervous about making any changes here - I've tried to limit the change but there could be unintended consequences!
+Disclaimer ahead!
+The ASP.NET framework was written by very smart people so I get super nervous about making any changes here - I've tried to limit the change but there could be unintended consequences!
 Proceed with caution 🤔😉

 We're going to take the [existing middleware](https://github.com/aspnet/AspNetCore/blob/master/src/Security/Authentication/Core/src/AuthenticationMiddleware.cs) and just move the `IAuthenticationSchemeProvider` injection point from the constructor to the `Invoke` method.
 Since the invoke method is called after we've registered our tenant services it will have all the tenant specific authentication services available to it now.